PLU Nurse Practitioner Preceptor FAQs

 PLU endorses the Triad Model (Paton 2010; Zawaduk, et al. 2014), where the clinical faculty has a relationship with both the student and the preceptor and where the faculty’s role includes support for the preceptor, as needed.
 PLU also endorses the Academic-Practice Partnership Model (Amirehsani, et al. 2019) that encourages mutual understanding and learning objectives for each student.

-Can I contact the College of Nursing if I have any questions, concerns, or issues while precepting a student?
+Can I contact the School of Nursing if I have any questions, concerns, or issues while precepting a student?

 Yes.
 It is expected that preceptors will contact the clinical faculty for questions, concerns, or issues always.
 If clinical faculty do not provide a satisfactory response, the preceptor may contact the course lead faculty as named on the full syllabus.
-If further concerns remain, the preceptor may follow the chain of command and contact the Director of Graduate Programs or even the Dean of the School of Nursing.
+If further concerns remain, the preceptor may follow the chain of command and contact the Coordinator of DNP & Certificate Programs or even the Dean of the School of Nursing.
 Clinical faculty should be available routinely throughout the semester as needed.

 Will I have to provide feedback on the students I precept?